TreeKangaroo/yolo-drone/navigation/README.md

-Files in this folder interface with MAVROS and control drone flight
+Files in this folder interface with MAVROS and control leader drone flight

-yolo_pid.py performs PID based on yolo outputs.
+yolo_pid_swarmleader.py is the working code for swarm flight

-The other files are for various testing purposes.
+The other files are for various testing purposes or not applicable to the swarm.